-Discrete Mathematics: An Open Introduction is a free, open source textbook appropriate for a first or second year undergraduate course for math majors, especially those who will go on to teach.
-Since Spring 2013, the book has been used as the primary textbook or a supplemental resource at multiple universities around the world.
-The text is endoursed by the American Institute of Mathematics' Open Textbook Initiative and is well reviewed on the Open Textbook Library.
+Discrete Mathematics: An Open Introduction is a free, open source textbook appropriate for a first or second year undergraduate course for math and computer science majors.
+The book is especially well-suited for courses that incorporate inquiry-based learning.
+Since Spring 2013, the book has been used as the primary textbook or a supplemental resource at more than 200 colleges and universities around the world (see the partial adoptions list).
+The text is endorsed by the American Institute of Mathematics' Open Textbook Initiative and is well reviewed on the Open Textbook Library.

-This 3rd edition brings many improvements, including nearly 100 new exercises, a new section on trees in the graph theory chapter, and improved exposition throughout, as well as many corrections to previous errors.
+This 3rd edition brings many improvements, including nearly 100 new exercises (including many interactive exercises providing instant feedback), a new section on trees in the graph theory chapter, and improved exposition throughout.
 Previous editions will continue to be available indefinitely.
+A few times a year, the text is updated with a new "printing" to correct errors.
+See the errata list for more information.

 The entire book is available for free as an interactive online ebook.
-This should work well on all screen sizes, including smart phones.
+This should work well on all screen sizes, including smart phones, and work will with screen readers for visually impaired students.
 Hints and solutions to examples and exercises are hidden but easily revealed by clicking on their links.
 Some exercises also allow you to enter and check your work, so you can try multiple times without spoiling the answer.

 For offline use, a free pdf version, suitable for reading on a tablet or computer, is available for download.
 This should be searchable and easy to navigate using embedded links.
 Hints and solutions (when available) can be accessed by clicking on the exercise number, and clicking on the number of the hint or solution will bring you back to the exercise.